varun2264/MNProximityManager-Android-SDK/README.md

 }
 ```

-If you want to append the user information on every tracking request you can do so by **informing** the SDK about the user.
+If you want to append some user information on every tracking request you can do so by **informing** the SDK about the user:

 ```
 @Override